Confluent conformal blocks and the Teukolsky master equation: Preamble: the confluent Heun equation

 with $D_t$, $D_0$ and $D$ diagonal matrices and

 The $\kappa$ parameter in the monodromy matrix is related to the $s_V$ parameter in the Nekrasov expansion \eqref{eq:nekrasov} by a string of gamma functions

 As a comment, the diagonal matrices $D_0$ and $D_t$ represent the ambiguity in diagonalizing $M_t$ and $M_0$, which is in turn tied to the choice of normalization of the Frobenius basis $y_i(z;z_0)$ at each point.
 Likewise, $C_\infty$ diagonalizes $M_\infty$ and $D$ represents the ambiguity in the basis normalization at $\infty$.
 The parameter $\kappa$ (or $s_V$) then has the interpretation of the relative normalization between the system at $\infty$ and the system at $0,t$, which is an isomonodromy invariant as can be checked from the asymptotic analysis like that in \cite{Jimbo:1982aa} or \cite{Andreev:2000aa}.
-Alternatively, one can relate the $s_V=e^{i\eta}$ to the relative twist between the ``gluing'' of the 3-point Riemann-Hilbert problem with monodromies $\theta_0,\theta_t,\sigma$ to the 2-point irregular Riemann-Hilbert problem $-\sigma,\theta_{\infty},s_1,s_2$ as was defined in \cite{Lisovyy:2018mnj}.
+Alternatively, one can relate the $s_V=e^{i\eta}$ to the relative twist between the ``gluing'' of the 3-point Riemann-Hilbert problem with monodromies $\{\theta_0,\theta_t,\sigma\}$ -- which is solved by hypergeometric functions -- to the 2-point irregular Riemann-Hilbert problem $\{-\sigma,\theta_{\infty},s_1,s_2\}$ -- solved by confluent hypergometrics -- as was defined in \cite{Lisovyy:2018mnj}.